CLT - LON

 • Which airlines offer Wi-Fi service onboard planes from Charlotte to London?

-All the following airlines offer inflight Wi-Fi service on the Charlotte to London flight route: Iberia, British Airways, American Airlines, Finnair, Delta, Air France, Virgin Atlantic, Malaysia Airlines, and KLM.
+All the following airlines offer inflight Wi-Fi service on the Charlotte to London flight route: Iberia, British Airways, Finnair, American Airlines, Delta, Air France, Scandinavian Airlines, KLM, Virgin Atlantic, Malaysia Airlines, and United Airlines.

 • Which aircraft models fly most regularly from Charlotte to London?